bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

 ## Overview

 The Big Open Data Layer (shortened as `BODL`, pronounced 'Bottle') is a JavaScript object that exposes storefront data points to BigCommerce and third-party analytics integrations.
-Instantiating a standard `BODL` object on a BigCommerce-hosted or headless storefront will make the site faster and provide richer, more consistent analytics.
+Instantiating a standard `BODL` object on a BigCommerce-hosted or headless storefront can make the site faster and more efficient by allowing BODL to fetch multiple scripts at a time.

 BigCommerce checks your storefront for a `BODL` instance once per page render.
 To ensure that the analytics providers you've chosen have the complete and correct set of data points they require, initialize a standard `BODL` instance with the following schema.
 If you want to make an alternate custom version of this data layer object with a unique schema, name it something else.